chromium/chromium/docs/security/vrp-faq.md

 #### I want to report a bug through a broker / not directly to you.

-* We believe it is against the spirit of the program to privately disclosure security vulnerabities to third parties for purposes other than fixing the bug.
+* We believe it is against the spirit of the program to privately disclose security vulnerabilities to third parties for purposes other than fixing the bug.
 Consequently, such reports will not qualify for a reward.

 #### What if someone else reported the same bug?